A Belfast Guide for

 Take in the city's street art scene

 FOR BREAKFAST OR SUPPER

 "Curry ½ n ½" is the shorthand for ordering a half portion of curry chips and a half portion of curry rice.
-On the recommendation of this mural, I tried the pastie bap and curry chips from The Chip Company on Botanic Avenue.
+Taking cues from this mural, I tried the pastie bap and curry chips from The Chip Company on Botanic Avenue.
 Not bad at all.

 Take a walk with a local street artist in the Cathedral Quarter, the closest Belfast has to a city centre and also the hub of Belfast's nightlife, and learn about the stories behind the murals.
 Unlike the murals in West Belfast that heavily reflect their sectarian divisions, the murals in the city centre hint at a wider range of identities—from Belfast’s milling and shipbuilding heritage, culinary habits, and LGBT+ scene, to its C.S.
 Lewis connections (the writer was born in Belfast).
 Tours by Seedhead Arts leave every Sunday at noon outside the Duke of York pub in Commercial Court.
 I highly recommend doing this!

 where to fuel up in the city

 To have a little culinary variety while saving some money, try the 5-10-5 menu (£5 for starters, £10 for mains, £5 for dessert)—or other variation of numbers, such as 4-8-4—which is available at many restaurants, or the cicheti-style (small plates) menu.
 Among those places I’ve not already mentioned, I particularly liked Coppi and Muddlers Club, and the cafe at Bullitt Hotel—all of which are in the city centre or the Cathedral Quarter.
 A bonus while you’re here: you can also pop out for lunch at the Sandwich Cuban Factory.
 It’s very, very good—and cheap.